byterubpay/byterub-site/_posts/2018-02-05-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-05.md

 **\<suraeNoether>** yeah and that's pretty specific to commitments, too
 **\<suraeNoether>** cool, sorry for interrupting, please go on
 **\<sarang>** So again, still linear, but replacing expensive curve ops with scalar ops, and only doing 1 multiexp
-**\<sarang>** It's technically possible to do this for every part of the verification, but moneromooo said there could be caching issues
+**\<sarang>** It's technically possible to do this for every part of the verification, but byterubmooo said there could be caching issues
 **\<sarang>** So we might just stick to one particular batch operation, which would be the most expensive one anyway
 **\<sarang>** Also
 **\<sarang>** You can do this for proofs of different aggregation levels